BlockABC/EOSParkBlog/blog/alfred_eospark_en.md

-# Alfred + EOSpark, the most efficient way to check EOS blockchain informations
+# Alfred + EOSPark, the most efficient way to check EOS blockchain informations

 Hi guys!
-This is Tim from EOSpark.
+This is Tim from EOSPark.
 Alfred is my favorite product which makes great improvement in the efficiency of our daily work.
-And EOSpark is a powerful EOS block explorer proudly operated by us.
+And EOSPark is a powerful EOS block explorer proudly operated by us.
 We reorganized the data on EOS chain to clearly display everything happened on EOS.